zillionare/python-project-wizard/docs/tutorial.md

 Finally a new folder will be created under current folder, the name is the answer you provided to `project_slug`.

+At last step, it'll ask you `ppw` should performe initialization for you.
+If the answer is 'yes', then `ppw` will:

+1. install pre-commit hooks
+2. install poetry
+3. install necessary dependencies which required by test and documentation.
+These deps will include pytest, tox, mkdocs and etc.

-The project layout should looks like:
+The project layout should look like:

 ```
 .